AutomationD/wimaging/doc/wimaging.md

 ### Creating `boot.wim`
 One winpe image will serve as boot file for your all operating systems.
 Since this file is transferred by TFTP to your hosts later we should keep it small.
-Gather all essential drivers (most likely for network and storage adapters) in `./sources/windows-pe-x64/drivers` or set another path in the configuration.
+Gather all essential drivers (most likely for network and storage adapters) in `.\sources\windows-pe-x64\drivers` or set another path in the configuration.
+Some vendors supply PE driver packs.

 1. Run `./Show-Menu.ps1` and select `winpe-x64-Config.ps1`
 1. Run `./Init-WorkWim.ps1`.
 This will copy required files from your `./sources` directory.